flyleeee/hugo-page/content/authors/admin/_index.md

 I am looking for Fully Funded **Ph.D.** Position.
 Here is my [CV](https://yibinwang.netlify.app/uploads/resume.pdf).

 My research interests focus on **trustworthy** AI, particularly in the areas of generalization, calibration and adversarial robustness.

+> From such a gentle thing, from such a fountain of all delight, my every pain is born. -- Michelangelo
 <!-- {style="text-align: justify;"} -->